linuxkit/linuxkit/projects/etcd/README.md

 We create a number of local packages, not pulled from Hub.
 To build them, invoke `./build-pkg.sh` in the `./pkg` directory.

-Then build the various YAML files using the `moby` tool and package/upload them to Google Cloud using the `linuxkit` tool.
+Then build the various YAML files using the `linuxkit` tool and package/upload them to Google Cloud using the `linuxkit` tool.

 ## InfraKit cluster setup